Do the Digit Insurance

 • Avoid practising this asana for a long time.

-• If you have neck pain, try to keep your neck in a neutral position.
+• If you have neck pain, try to keep your neck neutral.

 • Avoid if you have any spinal injury.